adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"The Find My network is end-to-end encrypted so that only the owner of a device has access to its location data"* - [Source](https://www.apple.com/uk/newsroom/2021/04/apple-introduces-airtag/#:~:text=Communication%20with%20the%20Find%20My%20network%20is%20end-to-end%20encrypted%20so%20that%20only%20the%20owner%20of%20a%20device%20has%20access%20to%20its%20location%20data)

     Reality: Apple [explains](https://support.apple.com/en-gb/guide/security/sec60fd770ba/1/web/1) the private key pair used to generate new identities is synced across devices.
 This means the AirTag needs to store secrets without a suitable secure memory.
-Note: Apple may have modified the FindMy encryption mechanism to be more appropriate for the AirTag's insecure hardware by only storing the public key.
+Note: Apple may have modified the FindMy encryption mechanism to be more appropriate for the AirTag's insecure hardware by only storing the public key, as suggested [here](https://positive.security/blog/send-my).

     Impact: A lost AirTag could be analysed to extract the private key from memory.
 From this the public key(s) can be calculated to download the owner's location records and decrypt with the now known private key(s).